menu icon

 Chunks of fish added to the prepared coconut sauce in a skillet.

-1. Add Fish: Once simmering, add the chunks of fish.
+1. Add Fish: Once simmering, add the fish pieces to the sauce.
 Allow the fish to simmer in the sauce until opaque and flaky, about 7-10 minutes.
+The exact time will vary depending on the thickness of the fish.

 Encocado de pescado in a skillet once it is finished cooking.

-1. Garnish & Serve: Serve the encocado de pescado with freshly chopped cilantro on top, along with rice and fried plantains and enjoy!
+1. Garnish & Serve: Serve the encocado de pescado with freshly chopped cilantro on top, along with rice and fried plantains or plantain chips and enjoy!

 Hint: It is important not to overcook the fish!
 Make sure the sauce is exactly how you want it before adding the fish in, since we don't want the fish to simmer for too long in the sauce before serving.